Sergey Nivens - Fotolia

-The only tool that can help you identify the problem is the debugging facility on your edge router (as you normally don't have access to the other BGP neighbor).
-When doing BGP debugging, be aware that a BGP neighbor can send you several hundred thousand routes, so you have to ensure that the debugging output produced by the troubleshooting session does not overwhelm the router.
-Furthermore, the BGP prefixes are sent only when they change, not on a periodic basis (like RIP updates or OSPF LSA floods).
-Your debugging tool will thus not show you an IP prefix until it has actually changed (or you've cleared the BGP session with your neighbor).
+The only tool that can help you identify the problem is the debugging facility on your edge router -- as you normally don't have access to the other BGP neighbor.
+When doing BGP debugging, be aware a BGP neighbor can send you several hundred thousand routes, so you have to ensure the debugging output produced by the troubleshooting session does not overwhelm the router.
+Furthermore, the BGP prefixes are sent only when they change, not on a periodic basis, like RIP updates or OSPF LSA floods.
+Your debugging tool will thus not show you an IP prefix until it has actually changed, or you've cleared the BGP session with your neighbor.

 Some BGP routers have the ability to store a separate copy of all routes sent by a neighbor into a parallel BGP table.
-(To enable this functionality on Cisco IOS, you have to configure soft-reconfiguration in for a BGP neighbor.)
-With the parallel per-neighbor table, you can exactly pinpoint what the neighbor has sent you (the content of the parallel table) and what routes have passed your input filters (the contents of the main BGP table), but of course the parallel per-neighbor table consumes a large amount of memory.
+To enable this functionality on Cisco IOS, you have to configure soft-reconfiguration in for a BGP neighbor.
+With the parallel per-neighbor table, you can pinpoint exactly what the neighbor has sent you (the content of the parallel table) and the routes that have passed your input filters (the contents of the main BGP table).
+But, of course, the parallel per-neighbor table consumes a large amount of memory.

-There are two tools (BGP route reflectors and BGP confederations) that can help you keep the number of BGP sessions to a sensible level, with BGP route reflectors being the most commonly used.
+Two tools -- BGP route reflectors and BGP confederations -- can help you keep the number of BGP sessions to a sensible level, with BGP route reflectors being the most commonly used.